skjdghsdjgsdj/babypod-hardware/README.md

 - Is the LCD contrast adjusted?
 The Sparkfun LCD contrast is adjusted through code.
 - When plugging in a USB C cable, is it snapping fully into the port on the Feather, or is the enclosure preventing it from going all the way in?
+- Does your USB C cable support both data and power?
+Test it with another device to be sure.
 - Are all the relevant STEMMA QT connections in use?
 Every available STEMMA QT port (or QWIIC in the case of the LCD) should be in use.
 Technically speaking the order of the connections doesn't matter, but do be sure everything is connected in a chain and there are no empty STEMMA QT ports.
+- Is the rotary encoder acting erratically, like "up" is acting like "down"?
+Make sure it's oriented properly: the row of pins is towards the center of the case, not the outside edge, as pictured above.